charles-mugo/portfolio/README.md

 ## Description
 I am currently a student at Moringa School.
-This is a wed portfolio project showcasing my work.
+This is a web portfolio project showcasing my work.

 ## Setup/Installation Requirements
 * Install atom